 The size of the operations of the Group does not warrant the Group having an in-house internal audit function at this juncture.
-The Company has therefore appointed BDO LLP, an external risk advisory consultancy firm to undertake the functions of an IA for the Group.
+The Company has therefore appointed BDO Advisory Pte Ltd, an external risk advisory consultancy firm to undertake the functions of an IA for the Group.
 The AC approves the appointment, re-appointment, termination, evaluation and remuneration of its outsourced IA.
 The IA has unfettered access to all the Group's documents, records, properties and personnel including access to the AC.
-The IA reports directly to the AC and administratively to the Executive Director and Group CEO.
+The IA reports directly to the AC on all internal audit matters.

-BDO LLP is an international auditing firm and they perform their work based on the BDO Internal Audit Methodology which references the International Standards for the Professional Practice of Internal Auditing established by the Institute of Internal Auditors.
+BDO Advisory Pte Ltd is an international auditing firm and they perform their work based on the BDO Internal Audit Methodology which references the International Standards for the Professional Practice of Internal Auditing established by the Institute of Internal Auditors.